 About

-Founded in 1970, South of Market Child Care, Inc. (SOMACC) celebrates over 50 years of serving children, their families, and the community by providing quality early care and education, and free comprehensive family support services in safe and nurturing environments.
+Founded in 1970, South of Market Child Care, Inc. (SOMACC) celebrates over 50 years of serving children, their families, and the community by providing quality early education and free comprehensive family support services in safe and nurturing environments.

 Our Story